 Your first step on the path to a career as a classical ballet dancer.

-To compliment the classical curriculum, White Lodge students learn contemporary, Character and English folk dances which all form part of the basic dance curriculum essential to any vocational dance training.
+To complement the classical curriculum, White Lodge students learn Contemporary, Character and English folk dances.
+All of these form part of the basic dance curriculum essential to any vocational dance training.

-Rhythm and co-ordination are fundamental to dancers and in Year 7 young students gain a thorough grounding in their basics through Dalcroze based techniques that internalise rhythm and timing in a physical way.
+Rhythm and co-ordination are fundamental to dancers.
+In Year 7, young students gain a thorough grounding in their basics through Dalcroze-based techniques which internalise rhythm and timing in a physical way.

 Areas of Teaching

 Pointe work for the girls is introduced gradually from Year 7 and evolves over the years as feet and ankles strengthen.